MadhavJivrajani/go-corona-go/README.md

 This amazing ASCII art was taken from https://ascii.co.uk/art/dog
 ```
+(there are two more messages like this one XD)

 ## Credits:
 - The API used to get information can be found [here](https://rapidapi.com/spamakashrajtech/api/corona-virus-world-and-india-data?endpoint=apiendpoint_e53bab74-70b7-42e9-9d95-4667fdcfa876)